awsteiner/o2scl/doc/o2scl/sphinx/dev_guide.rst

 - Functions which return \c void should end with ``return;``.
 - All functions which are called by the constructor should be documented as doing so
+- Object destructors should almost never call the error handler.

 Documentation guidelines
 ------------------------